SRI-International/QC-App-Oriented-Benchmarks/_setup/braket/README.md

 # Amazon Braket Version

-This directory describes the requirements and operational conventions for using Braket as the programming environment for running the prototype benchmark programs contained in the QC-Proto-Benchmarks repository.
+This directory describes the requirements and operational conventions for using Braket as the programming environment for running the benchmark programs contained in the QC-App-Oriented-Benchmarks repository.
 In particular, this document explains how to set up the tools needed to run the Braket implementation of these benchmarks.

 ## Configure a Braket Environment